mapattacker/ai-engineer/docs/flask.md

 Flask as a server is meant for development, as it tries to remind you everytime you launch it.
 It has very limited parameters to manage the server, but luckily wrappers are available to connect Flask to a feature rich web server.
 Examples include timeout, and multiple workers.

 [Gunicorn](https://gunicorn.org) is one of the most popular, and also probably the easiest to use.
+The binding of the host as mentioned previously in flask, can be done in gunicorn as described below.

 ```bash
 # gunicorn -w 2 flaskscript:flaskapp